ccmpbll/cloudflare-speedtest-mqtt/readme.md

 I use Telegraf to get this data into my InfluxDB instance.
 Below is an excerpt from my Telegraf config that shows how I accomplish this.
 I freely admit that I am not an expert here, so if there is an easier or simpler way to handle this, I am *very* open to suggestions.
+**NOTE:** I have removed the "service_provider" field from the output of the speedtest, so it must also be removed from the telegraf config.

 ```TOML
 [[inputs.mqtt_consumer]]